dtrendafilov/developer-pacenotes/content/slides/code_reviews/_index.md

     }

 {{< note >}}
-Could not find the article, but this cost something like 2 mln $ for a UNIX distributor.
+Could not find the article, but this cost something like 2 000 000 for a UNIX distributor in the 1980s.
+That is 7 500 000 in 2023.
 {{< /note >}}

 ---
 ## So how to do them?

-There are lots of advice on how to conduct code reviews, but it is too general.
+There are lots of advice on how to conduct code reviews.
 It focuses on:

 1. how to prepare yourself and the code for the review
 2. how to write the review comments